Armed Robbery Suspect Arrested

 On January 21, 2022, at approximately 12:40 pm., Spokane Valley Deputies responded to a reported armed robbery at the convenience store at 102 S. Thierman Road.

 Deputies learned a suspect, witnesses described as a black male, approximately 5’05”-6’0”, 200-230 pounds, armed with a handgun, robbed the business and fled in a mid-sized SUV.
+The area was searched, but neither the suspect nor the car used to escape was found.

 Major Crimes Detective Jason Hunt continued the investigation with the assistance of Forensic Unit Technicians and RIG 9 Investigative Analysts.
 Through their efforts, probable cause to charge the suspect, identified as 37-year-old Jason K.N.
 Watters, with Robbery 1st Degree.